PaulAngus/cloudstack-docs/docs/source/upgrading/upgrade/_sysvm_restart.rst

 need to restart the system VMs.
 Ensure that the admin port is set to 8096 by using the "integration.api.port" global parameter.
 This port is used by the cloud-sysvmadm script at the end of the upgrade procedure.
-For information about how to set this parameter, see `Setting Global Configuration Parameters
+For information about how to set this parameter, see :ref:`configuration parameters <configuration-parameters>` Changing this parameter will require management server restart.
-<http://docs.cloudstack.apache.org/projects/cloudstack-installation/en/latest/configuration.html#setting-global-configuration-parameters>`_ in the Installation Guide.
-Changing this parameter will require management server restart.
 Also make sure port 8096 is open in your local host firewall to do this.